TDH-SSI-Hub/TNTools/README.md

 ## TN Geocoding

-The TN geocoding API should be used for geocoding whenever possible, since it is updated monthly.
-The goal for this section of TNTools is to make an easy interface to the geocoder.
-Currently, the only supported service is the geocode address functionality.
+The TN geocoding API should be used for geocoding whenever possible, since it is updated monthly. `TNTools` includes functions which provide an easy interface to the geocoder.

-The main function in this section is `tn_geocode_addresses()`.
+Currently, the only supported service is the geocode address functionality - `tn_geocode_addresses()`.
 The first argument is a dataframe with columns that can be used as inputs to the geocoder.
 The `match_on` parameter specifies which columns are to be sent to the geocoder, and what they represent.
 In the example below, the dataframe has a street address column “locAddress”, so we specify that `Address="locAddress"`.
 We do the same for city, but the state field is already named correctly and doesn’t need to be named in the parameter.